 Apply pressure to the stain with a clean white cloth as shown in the video below.

-Use a pair of tweezers (or similar) to “dig out” the stain.
+Use a plastic spatula (or similar) to “dig out” the stain.

 Scrub with a clean section of the white cloth to help get the stain out.

 Repeat until clean.

 **DO NOT use acetone as it could bleach the upholstery fabric.

 How To Get Nail Polish Out Of Leather